BlueBunnex/StellarVR/README.md

 My goal with this is to make development for VR more accessible by providing the framework to be built upon by the developer.
 As a Mac user and programmer, VR has always been just out of reach for me.
 Especially with the lack of quality VR games on the mobile market, I want to provide an opportunity for others in my situation to produce more VR content and grow the VR community.

-Contact me @kitsumitsu46 on Twitter for feedback and suggestions.
+Contact me @kitsumitsu46 on Twitter for any suggestions or feedback.

 ## How to install?